jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 In your terminal that you will use to interact with the Digital Ocean Kubernetes cluster install `kubectl`.

-#### kubectl
+#### kubectl installation

-* [kubectl](https://kubernetes.io/docs/reference/kubectl/overview), the official Kubernetes command-line tool, which you’ll use to connect to and interact with the cluster.
+* [kubectl](https://kubernetes.io/docs/reference/kubectl/overview) is the official Kubernetes command-line tool, which you’ll use to connect to and interact with the cluster.
 * The Kubernetes project provides [installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl) for kubectl on a variety of platforms.

 Once kubectl is installed setup an alias to call kubectl with the Digital Ocean Kubeconfig file